magicbell/magicbell-js/.changeset/clean-tigers-destroy.md

 '@magicbell/react-headless': patch
 ---

-Fix example of in docs for `useBell`, to provide `storeId` via an options object.
+Fix example in docs for `useBell`, to provide `storeId` via an options object.